ArkEcosystem/AIPs/AIPS/aip-81.md

 ## Motivation
 The goal of this project is to launch ARK VM inside the `core` technology landscape and run it as a module, if enabled.
 Looking further at the virtual machine life-cycle and core execution lifecycle we have the following communication points with our core.

+### Why?
+In comparison to AIP-29 that provides custom application logic in form of smart contracts, there is a difference between trust-less execution and transaction broadcast, such as:

+- AIP-29 requires transactions to be emitted to the network.
+This adds additional layer of security, as every transaction needs to be signed.
+By doing so we limit the automation capability of trust-less execution.
+- State storage
+Custom transaction implementation via AIP-29 can introduce options to enable state storage, but is still limited with its implementation, and replication capabilities.
+By introducing a new VM Engine capabilities we get state storage related to a specific Contract.
+Contract storage will be fully deterministic via blockchain  replay logic.

 ### Deployment stage
 The goal of this project is to launch ARK VM inside the `core` technology landscape and run it as a module, if enabled.
 Looking further at the virtual machine life-cycle and core execution lifecycle we have the following communication points with our core.